cmu-delphi/covidcast-pnas/forecast/data/README.md

 This folder contains some intermediate data to reproduce the manuscript.
 Small datasets are included in the github repo (along with the code to create them).

 The rest are available in persistent storage.
-All will be created by rerunning scripts in the `code/` directory.
+All large data will be recreated by rerunning scripts in the `code/` directory.

 HRR data and